crdrost/essay-seeds/maths/real analysis notes.md

 Here `A` is the set, and `x` is some arbitrary object.
 There is a very important set which contains no objects at all, called empty set `{}` (also denoted as `∅`).
-As for other sets, we have already met the set of integers, which have an official name: **Z**.
-Certain finite sets can be listed directly, like `{1, 2, 3}`, in curly braces.
+As for other sets, we have already met the set of integers, which have an official name: ℤ. Certain finite sets can be listed directly, like `{1, 2, 3}`, in curly braces.
 It is worth re-emphasizing that order does not matter and repetition does not matter, so that `{1, 2, 3} = {3, 1, 1, 2}`.
 We see that, like ordered pairs and integers, there is a set equality relation.